Rejected for a Mortgage? Try Again – After Taking These Steps

 Lenders today consider a FICO credit score of 740 or higher to be an excellent one.
 If your score is too low, though, lenders will hesitate to approve your loan request.
 Generally, scores under 640 make lenders nervous.

-To steadily improve your score, pay all your bills on time and pay off as much as your credit-card debt as you can.
+To steadily improve your score, pay all your bills on time and pay off as much of your credit card debt as you can.
 Just don't close credit-card accounts if you pay them off; this can actually hurt your credit score.

 Don't expect to boost your credit score quickly.
 Depending on how low your score is, it can take months -- or years -- to improve your score by enough to ease the concerns of mortgage lenders.